moogacs/docs.buf.build/docs/configuration/v1/buf-gen-yaml.md

 #### `out`

 The `out` of a plugin is **required**, and controls where the generated files are deposited for a given plugin.
-Although aboslute paths are supported, this configuration is traditionally a relative output directory that depends on where `buf generate` is run.
+Although absolute paths are supported, this configuration is traditionally a relative output directory that depends on where `buf generate` is run.
 For example, running `buf generate` from the root of the `tree` shown above would result in a new `gen/proto/go` directory within the same root: